42-AI/bootcamp_machine-learning/day03/ex11/Interlude.md

 # More evaluation metrics!

-One your classifier is trained, additionnaly to the cross-entropy, there is a lot of ways to evaluate its performances.
+Once your classifier is trained, additionnaly to the cross-entropy, there is a lot of ways to evaluate its performances.
 Depending on which you'll choose, you will consider some errors more important than others.

 ## Types of errors
 Classification errors falls into two categories: